 How Many Days in Edinburgh

-In our Itinerary for Edinburgh is just 3 days…but is 3 days enough?
-We think spending three days in Edinburgh, Scotland provides a good introduction to the area – but visitors could easily stay a week and still not see and experience it all.
+In our Itinerary for Edinburgh is just 3 days…but that enough?
+We think spending three days in Edinburgh, Scotland provides a good introduction to the area.
+However, visitors could easily stay a week and still not experience it all.

 For first time visitors, we think the best Edinburgh 1 Day Itinerary would be to simply follow the first day of our outline.
 Sightseeing includes the Royal Mile from the castle to the palace – plus Calton Hill, a whisky experience and dinner at a classic pub.

-That said, you could just as easily create an Edinburgh One Day Itinerary from any of the days on our 3-Day Itinerary for Edinburgh.
+That said, you could just as easily create an Edinburgh One Day Itinerary from any of the days on our 3-Day Itinerary.

 Edinburgh Itinerary 2 Days

-In our opinion, a 4 Day Edinburgh Itinerary would be best with a day trip – either on your own to Glasgow or Dunbar or further into the Highlands.
+In our opinion, a 4 Day Edinburgh Itinerary would be best with a day trip.
+Set off on your own to Glasgow or Dunbar or further into the Highlands.

-That said, those who are interested in the royal family could step aboard the Royal Yacht Britannia or going to Craigmillar Castle.
+Those interested in the royal family should step aboard the Royal Yacht Britannia or go to Craigmillar Castle.
 Meanwhile, active travelers could spend the fourth day hiking in the Pentland Hills.

 Multi City Scotland Itineraries

 For many Scotland visitors, Edinburgh is not their only destination.
-Travelers going to multiple cities should start with our guide for how to spend 3 perfect days in Edinburgh – but we have tips for how to combine the trip with nearby destinations, too!
+We have tips for how to combine the trip with nearby destinations, too!

 Glasgow and Edinburgh Itinerary